-Here's Mark E. Smith and his Mancunian combo The Fall performing Bingo Master's Breakout, their debut single dating from 1978.
-What you have to do is play the song and sing along then read the blog to savour the full Salvete multi-media experience
+Here's Mark E. Smith and his Mancunian combo The Fall performing Bingo Master's Breakout, their debut single dating from August 1978.
+Play the song and sing along while reading the blog to enjoy the full multi-media experience

 As it happens I worked for a day as a Bingo caller (as the regular caller was off work) and the experience left its mark - wasting time in numbers and rhymes has become a lifestyle choice.
 I've long pondered over the extraordinary cultural richness of the bingo caller's repertoire.
 It is (as you'll see below) an elaborate accumulation of the time-honoured, the superstitious, the ribald and the surreal.